FENG SHUI:

 Shui

-• The exhaustion cycle: some elements are obstacles for others.
+• the exhaustion cycle: some elements are obstacles for others;

 • recognition (fire)

-• family (wood)
+• the family (wood)

-• relationship with others (wood)
+• relationships with others (wood)

-• knowledge (earth)
+• knowledge (the earth)

-• future, professional life (water)
+• the future, professional life (water)

 • friendships (metal)